Wildfire Resilience Program

 • Mobile Chipper Service – For 2024, UCD is offering spring and fall mobile chipping to clients who have had a property assessment and performed some recommended defensible space work.
 Shoulder seasons are an excellent time to thin small-diameter trees and prune back limbs and brush.
 There’s little chance of sparking a fire when using power tools or attracting certain forest pests to newly cut wood.
 Reducing wildfire ignition hazards is best approached with an ongoing maintenance mindset.

-Please read these important instructions:
+Please view our chipping terms and conditions, and read these important instructions:

 • Chipping will be limited to no more than two hours per site.
 This represents a lot of brushing or limbing, but not huge slash piles from logging or land-clearing.
 Neatness counts: The neater the limbs are stacked the more work the crew can get accomplished.